 Land Preparation and Crop Management

 The lands were harrowed and ridged 0.75 m apart divided into gross plots (54 m2) and net plots (18 m2) separated by alley ways of 1.5 m between the sub, sub-sub and main plots and 2.25 m between replicates.
 Thus gross plots consisted of 6 rows of 6 m long of pumpkin with 1.5m inter row spacing while the 2 inner rows constituted the net plot.
 Prior to land preparation, soil samples were collected randomly within the experimental plots at the depths of 0 – 30 cm.
 These were appropriately labeled, bulked, air dried and subjected to routine analysis as suggested by Blake and Hartge, (1986).
-Similarly, the poultry manure used in both locations was analysed.
+Similarly, the poultry manure used in both locations was analyzed.

 The seeds were treated with Apron Star (20% w/w thimethoxan, 20% w/w metalaxyl-m and 2% w/w difenoconazole) at the rate 10 g per 5 kg of seed against fungicides and insecticides before planting.
 Three seeds per hill were sown which were later thinned to two pumpkins per stand after germination.
 The seeds were sown on 7th and 13th July, 2017 at Kano and Danbatta respectively.